hikmethankolay/fitness-management-console-app-in-c/README.md

 ## **II.
 System Architecture**

-The system uses standard C and C# file input/output libraries with custom file operation functions designed for this project:
+The system uses standard C file input/output libraries with custom file operation functions designed for this project:

 - **file_read()** – Reads data from a file
 - **file_write()** – Deletes all existing data and writes new data to the file